How to Choose the Right Acoustic Wood Panel

 You have two main options for attaching your panels: construction adhesive or screws.
 Using a strong construction adhesive is often the simplest method.
 You just apply the glue to the back of the panel’s felt backing and press it firmly onto the wall for a clean, seamless look.
 The other method is using screws to mechanically fasten the panels.
 This is a great choice for a super-secure hold, especially on uneven walls.
 You can drive black screws directly through the felt backing into wall studs, making them nearly invisible.

-The Tools and Skills You'll Need
+The Tools and Skills Needed for a DIY Project

 You don’t need a full workshop, but a few key tools will make the job much smoother.
 You’ll want a tape measure, a level, a sharp utility knife, and a saw with a fine-toothed blade for clean cuts.
 If you’re using screws, you’ll also need a drill and a stud finder.
 The main skills required are patience and precision—you just need to be comfortable measuring accurately and making straight cuts.
 For trade professionals stocking up on materials, our trade program offers discounts to help you get the best value.

-Where to Find the Best Acoustic Panels
+Where to Buy the Best Acoustic Wood Panels

 Once you’ve decided on the style and material for your acoustic panels, the next step is finding a reliable place to buy them.
 The right supplier can make all the difference, ensuring you get a high-quality product that arrives on time and fits your project’s needs.
 It’s about more than just the panels themselves; it’s about the entire purchasing experience, from browsing options to final delivery.
 Let’s walk through how to find the best source for your acoustic wood panels.

-Shopping Online vs. Locally
+The Pros and Cons of Shopping Online vs. Locally

 Deciding between an online supplier and a local store often comes down to balancing convenience with a hands-on experience.
 Local showrooms let you see and touch the panels before you buy, which can be helpful for matching colors and textures.
 However, their selection is often limited to what they can fit in the store.